0100101101011010/food/recipe/_posts/2019-09-17-minestrone-soup-dump-go-instant-pot.md

 \* You can leave out the olive oil to make it healthier.

 ** I use my own homemade Italian seasoning, using [this recipe](https://addapinch.com/italian-seasoning-mix-recipe/).

+## What Kinds of Pasta Should You Use?

 ## Step-By-Step Video